sg893052/sonic-buildimage/L3/BFD/BFD_Profile.md

 BGP, OSPF and PIM shares a BFD session, BFD profile associated with BGP, OSPF and PIM is different.
 To be updated based on FRR behaviour.

+**Scenario 4:**
+BFD profile configuration is changed dynamically.
+All the configuration parameters will take effect immediately, BFD timers will be renegotiated using the polling method.

 ### 3.1.2 BFD Passive mode:
 A CLI is added to support passive mode, when passive mode is configured BFD local peer will not initiate session  creation request but will respond to session creation request received from the peer device.
 By default passive mode is disabled.